- Author Contributions to the Manuscript and CRediT Taxonomy

 At the time of acceptance for publication the corresponding author will complete a publication agreement on behalf of all the authors.
 The publication agreement is available here and is summarized below:

-• As the owners of copyright the author(s) may use the work for purpose they wish provided that:
+- As the owners of copyright the author(s) may use the work for any non-commercial purpose they wish provided that: